OctopusDeploy/blog/blog/2020-06/cloud-hybrid-saas-or-vm/index.md

 Octopus [subscriptions](http://g.octopushq.com/Subscriptions) can be used in both Octopus Cloud and Octopus Server to notify of events to watch for changes in Octopus - a change to a specific project process, a user amendment, the addition of a deployment target, the list is long!

-The [REST API](#octopus-rest-api) has a [reporting](http://g.octopushq.com/Reporting) endpoint that you can use to create a dashboard, available in both Octopus Cloud and Octopus Server.
+The [REST API](http://g.octopushq.com/RestAPI) has a [reporting](http://g.octopushq.com/Reporting) endpoint that you can use to create a dashboard, available in both Octopus Cloud and Octopus Server.

 Octopus Server also offers the ability to [send logs to a central log tool](https://help.octopus.com/t/how-can-i-configure-octopus-deploy-to-write-logs-to-a-centralized-logger-such-as-seq-splunk-or-papertrail/24551) by adding a log target to the nlog config file.

-## Octopus REST API

-Octopus Deploy is built API-first, anything you can do through the user interface can be done using the [API](http://g.octopushq.com/RestAPI), this is true for both Octopus Cloud and Octopus Server.

-We have an array of samples accessing the API in our Github [OctopusDeploy/Api](http://g.octopushq.com/OctopusApiSamples) repository.

 ## Database